-Financial information at March 31, 2022
+Financial information at 30 June 2022

-- EBITDAaL to increase by 2.5% to 3%
+- A 2.5% to 3% increase in EBITDAaL

 - eCAPEX no greater than 7.4 billion euros

-Commenting on the publication of these results, Christel Heydemann, Chief Executive Officer of the Orange Group, said:
+Commenting on the publication of these results, Christel Heydemann, Chief Executive Officer of the Orange group, said:

-1 Unless otherwise stated, the changes presented in this press release are on a comparable basis.
+(1) Unless otherwise stated, the changes presented in this press release are on a comparable basis.

-2 Excluding pending external growth transactions
+(2) Excluding pending external growth transactions

 More detailed information on the Group’s financial results and performance indicators is available on the Orange website.